MLNS-Lab/LIT-LVM/README.md

 - `gamma` in the code corresponds to the latent structure regularization strength discussed in the paper.
 - No modifications to the script are needed—only the `param_grid_1` setting must be adjusted.

+## Real Data Experiments – HierNet Baselines

+To evaluate HierNet baselines on real data, we use R scripts specifically designed for hierarchical interaction models:

+- `logreg_experiment.R` for classification tasks
+- `linreg_experiment.R` for regression tasks

+These scripts implement the HierNet model which learns hierarchical interactions between features using a structured regularization approach.

 ## Simulated Data Experiments – Logistic Regression

 We perform simulation experiments to evaluate the performance of **LIT-LVM**, **ElasticNet**, and **Factorization Machines (FM)** under controlled conditions.
 Each method has its own experiment file: